fmor5954/MobilePay-PoS-v10/docs/api_principles.md

 ## <a name="client_identification"></a> Client Identification

-All calls to the MobilePay PoS V10 API must include the following two headers `X-MobilePay-Client-System-Name` and `x-mobilepay-client-system-version` to identify the client system and verify that the given system has been [certified](api_principles#self_certification).
+All calls to the MobilePay PoS V10 API must include the following two headers `x-mobilepay-client-system-name` and `x-mobilepay-client-system-version` to identify the client system and verify that the given system has been [certified](api_principles#self_certification).
 The Client Name (`x-mobilepay-client-system-name`) is a suitable name used for the client, preferably the name that the integrator uses in their own communication.
 This way support communication